X-Force: Old Ghosts

-Once X-Force regroups at Angel's Aerie, they test the reactions of Rahne and Angel to one another.
-Rahne reverts to full feral form upon seeing Angel, who responds by transforming into Archangel.
-Wolverine and Elixir restrain Wolfsbane while Cyclops talks down Archangel, who has trouble controlling his Apocalypse-like mentality while in his transformed state.
+Once X-Force regroups at Angel's Aerie, they test the reactions of Wolfsbane and Angel to one another.
+Wolfsbane reverts to full feral form upon seeing Angel, who responds by transforming into Archangel.
+Wolverine and Elixir restrain Wolfsbane while Cyclops talks down Archangel, who has trouble controlling his Apocalypse-like mentality while transformed.
 Laura calls in the Stepford Cuckoos to erase Elixir's memories of X-Force, to help them remain covert.
-Before they do so, Angel informs them of a live telecast featuring Graydon Creed, who claims an L.M.D. was assassinated in his place and publicly denounces mutants once more.
-Cyclops assembles X-Force, including Elixir, and unexpectedly declares the Vanisher as their next target.
+Cyclops assembles X-Force, including Elixir, and unexpectedly declares Vanisher as their next target.

-It is revealed that Scalphunter, a former Marauder, contacted Cyclops about a break-in at an old lab of Mister Sinister's that held an altered version of the Legacy Virus.
-While in pursuit of the Vanisher, the team runs into Domino, who joins forces with them to recover the Legacy Virus.
-After cornering Vanisher and inducing an inoperable brain tumor (courtesy of Elixir) to ensure his cooperation, Vanisher reveals he lost the virus while escaping from a horde of Marauder clones that were awakened after the death of Sinister.
-X-Force returns to the lab and kill the cloned Marauders inside.
-Domino retrieves the virus, only to be confronted by The Right's shocktroopers, who have come to take the virus for themselves.
-X-23 is injected with the virus while doing battle, and runs toward a nearby molten vat to destroy herself (thus destroying the virus).
-Elixir catches Laura as she jumps, and uses his healing powers to purge her of the virus, declaring that his purpose in X-Force is to ensure no more of his friends will die.
+While in pursuit of Vanisher, the team runs into Domino, who joins forces with them to recover the Legacy Virus.
+After cornering Vanisher, Elixir gives him an inoperable brain tumor to ensure his cooperation.
+Vanisher reveals he lost the virus while escaping from a horde of Marauder clones that were awakened after the death of Sinister.
+Domino retrieves the virus, only to be confronted by shocktroopers who have come to take the virus for themselves.
+X-23 is injected with the virus while doing battle, but is healed by Elixir.
 With Vanisher in tow, X-Force returns home.